 Groups are encouraged to eat outside in the picnic grove as indoor seating is very limited inside the Café and Carousel.
 There are 60 picnic tables for outdoor use.
 All groups are responsible for cleaning up after themselves and for our animal’s safety we ask for everyone’s help in picking up all juice box plastic straw wrappers.

 Restrooms are located in two areas.
 They are at the Zoo’s Front Gate Entrance Plaza and up the road, past the picnic grove, just around the corner from the Peacock Café.
 Tip; If your group can wait, using the restrooms nearest the picnic area is faster as there are more restrooms up there than there are at the Zoo’s Front Gate entrance.

-We offer low cost exclusive souvenirs starting @ .53 cents using this form by bulk order for groups not planning to visit our gift shops.
+We offer low cost exclusive souvenirs starting @ $0.50 (tax not included) using this form by bulk order for groups not planning to visit our gift shops.
 This allows groups more time to visit with the animals especially those groups with younger age children.
 Small groups at a time may visit the Trading Post with a chaperone and back packs must be left on the front porch.
 Items are priced starting at fifty cents.
-There is also a small Gift Shop inside of the Carousel building.

 Tips for a Great Family Trip